JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## May 4, 2017 (Josh)
+- Make events expire after their windowEnd (for invites) passed or their meetingEnd time has passed.
+- Fixed bug with all day events as well as deleting events.

 ## May 4, 2017 (Group Meeting)
 - David - display dates in a better way, sanitize inputs, make mobile devices see only "day" view in fullCalendar, login page